-Satyagraha is the deepest agriculture of practice of democracy -the moral duty to not cooperate with unjust and brute law and exploitative and undemocratic processes.
+Satyagraha is the deepest practice of democracy -the moral duty to not cooperate with unjust and brute law and exploitative and undemocratic processes.
 This is the first step in breaking free of an enslaving, colonising system.
 "Satyagraha"-the force of truth- is Gandhi's word for noncooperation with systems, structures, laws, paradigms, policies that destroy the earth and rob us of our humanity and our freedoms, that crush our potential for compassion and sharing, that atrophy our hearts, our minds ,our hands.

-Swaraj, self organisation, self-rule, self-governance, autopoesis is the basis of real freedom in nature and society, beginning at the smallest level, emerging at higher levels.
+In response to the passage of Seed Act and growing farmers suicide, Navdanya undertook Seed Pilgrimages (Bija Yatras) to stop farmers suicides and create an agriculture of hope using heritage seeds and farmers agro ecological knowledge.
+Swaraj, self organisation, self-rule, selfgovernance, autopoesis is the basis of real freedom in nature and society, beginning at the smallest level, emerging at higher levels.
 Resistance by itself does not create freedom from oppression.
 We need to also sow the seeds of real freedom in our imagination, in our daily lives, through our everyday actions, and our diverse and multiple relationships.

 Swadeshi is self-making, based on local resources, indigenous knowledge, and community.
 It allows the expression of our fullest creativity as human beings and as Earth Citizens.
-In Swadeshi we are co-creative with nature's intelligence, creativity, and regenerative potential, and the creativity and intelligence of our fellow human beings.
+In Swadeshi we are cocreative with nature's intelligence, creativity, and regenerative potential, and the creativity and intelligence of our fellow human beings.
 As co creativity with nature, it combines production with conservation.
 It is not extractive , polluting , degrading to the planet and to human communities.
 It is the foundation of sustainability.
 It is the core of economic democracy.
 It is the source of Real Wealth, of wellbeing and happiness for all.

 Real freedom and Real Wealth creation call for the practice of Satyagraha, Swaraj, and Swadeshi in integrity and integration.
 Resistance without another imagination rooted in the real combined with constructive action, will not create another world.
 Sowing the seeds of freedom is not imaginary, it is a real act, an act in which we become one with the Earth, and one in our hands, hearts and heads.
 The violent dictatorships of today divide.
 They divide us from the Earth, and our capacity to create with the Earth, so we are compelled to buy what we need as junk commodities -our food and clothing, our knowledge and information, our friendships and "happiness".
 They divide us from each other.
 They divide us from ourselves, crippling our capacities to think free, be free, live free, our capacity to create and produce.
-Oneness is our being, our source of power .Our power to resist, nonviolently.
+Oneness is our being, our source of power.
+Our power to resist, nonviolently.
 Our power to co-create, nonviolently.